 One of the most important things is to role model good social skills yourself.
 Be aware of your body language and how you are speaking to others.
 Encourage your child to ask questions about social interactions, and give them honest answers.
-Show them how to apologize if they make a mistake, and how to accept compliments graciously.
+Show them how to apologize if they make a mistake.

 Role-playing has helped thousands of people here at Jaunty.
 Then push that over into the real world.
 Have them introduce themselves to a stranger, or ask someone for directions.
 Help them learn how to carry on a conversation, and give them feedback on their interactions.

 It is also important to teach your child or teenager about proper etiquette.
 This includes things like table manners, making introductions, and writing thank-you notes.

 Teaching your child social skills and etiquette, you are giving them the tools they need to succeed in life.
 They will be better able to form social relationships with others and will be more likely to achieve their goals.

 5. Teach them empathy so they understand and accept that everyone is different